 - Sign, scan it and email it to firstname.lastname@example.org for the Scoutmaster to sign.

 - The troop will then forward your application to the BSA.
 This process may take a up to a few weeks due to staff reductions at BSA National due to the pandemic.
 However, NEIC requests paper applications for any transfers to make sure your scout doesn’t end up with two accounts created in the system.

 Each year, the troop collects dues to help defray the cost of troop-provided items (Class B T-shirt, troop neckerchief and slide, scout handbook) and to help subsidize troop costs for activities and outings.
-A portion of your troop dues are forwarded to the local council (NEIC) to cover the costs of the BSA program.

 Please click here to pay your troop dues — full year if joining in the fall, or part-year dues if joining in the spring.
 While you are paying dues, you may wish to purchase a canvas handbook cover.
 We keep a small number of items of the most frequently used stock in troop inventory in Glencoe to save parents from having to order online or visit the Scout Store in Vernon Hills.
 We charge the same retail price for items, but charge a $2 handling fee per order.

 Once dues payments are received, your scout will receive a BSA Scout Handbook and Class B T-shirt.
 A troop neckerchief and slide will be presented at the troop’s next quarterly Court of Honor.

 Financial assistance is available for scouting related expenses including dues, outing fees, and uniform items via Friends of Glencoe Scouting and through NEIC (please see above under Dues and Financial Assistance Overview for more details).